EastEnders recreates June Brown's scene as a nod to her debut episode - ExBulletin

 In December 2021, Brown was named an OBE in New Year’s Honors as she was recognized for her services to theater and charity.

-She was previously made an MBE in the Queen’s Birthday Honors in 2008 for her services to theater and charity.
+She was previously named MBE in the Queens Birthday Honors in 2008 for her services to theater and charity.

 Sources